ncatlab/nlab-content/pages/1/7/4/0/471/content.md

 We give two very similar definitions that differ only in some extra assumptions.

-* The first one was used by Berger and Moerdijk to generalize the Boardman-Vogt resolution of topological [[operad]]s to more general [[operad]]s.
+* The first one was used by Berger and Moerdijk to generalize the Boardman&#8211;Vogt resolution of [[topological operad]]s to more general [[operad]]s.

-* The second is motivated from constructions appearing in the definition of [[Trimble n-category]] and of [[generalized universal bundle]].
+* The second is motivated from constructions appearing in the definitions of [[Trimble n-category]] and of [[generalized universal bundle]].
 It includes the possibility that the interval is _not_ weakly equivalent to the point, in which case it may be used to probe [[directed object]]s.